magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-42645-admin-cannot-refund-reward-points-if-the-store-credit-functionality-is-disabled.md

 <ins>Expected results</ins>:

-* Credit Memo is created successfully.
+* The Credit Memo is created successfully.
 * The reward points are refunded successfully.

 <ins>Actual results</ins>: